Biden says U.S. is 'all in' on Africa's future | Law-Order

 CHINA-AFRICA TRADE According to a Eurasia Group analysis, in 2021 China-Africa trade, at $254 billion, greatly outstripped U.S.-Africa trade, which stood at $64.3 billion.
 Those figures are up from $12 billion and $21 billion, respectively, in 2002.

-Beijing's lending to Africa has led to Western charges that China has mired African countries in debt.
+Western leaders have sharply criticized what they see as Beijing's foot-dragging in addressing the heavy debt burden facing many African countries.
 Beijing's ambassador to Washington rejected the idea ahead of the summit, citing a report that African countries owe three times more debt to Western institutions, while noting that Chinese-built hospitals, highways, airports and stadiums are "everywhere" in Africa.

 China remains the region's largest bilateral investor, but its new loan commitments to Africa have declined in recent years.
 It's not all about economic sway - Washington has been alarmed by China's efforts to establish a military foothold in Africa, including on the Atlantic coast in Equatorial Guinea.